broadcasters-clock/clock/README.md

 The only prerequisite is that the PC you access on needs to be locked to your station master clock.

+There is a [live version of the clock](https://broadcasters-clock.github.io/clock/) so you don't have to run the code locally.

 ## Telling time

 On air, time is expressed in a somewhat flexible manner.